John Ehrlichman: Political life

 Ehrlichman worked on Nixon's unsuccessful 1960 presidential campaign and his unsuccessful 1962 California gubernatorial election campaign.
 He was an advance man for Nixon's 1968 presidential campaign.

-Following Nixon's victory, Ehrlichman became the White House Counsel (John Dean would succeed him).
+Following Nixon's victory, Ehrlichman became White House Counsel (John Dean would succeed him).
 Ehrlichman was Counsel for about a year before becoming Chief Domestic Advisor for Nixon.
 It was then that he became a member of Nixon's inner circle.
-He and close friend H. R. Haldeman, whom he had met at UCLA, were referred to jointly as "The Berlin Wall" by White House staffers because of their German-sounding family names, and their penchant for isolating Nixon from other advisors and anyone seeking an audience with him.
-Ehrlichman created "The Plumbers", the group at the center of the Watergate scandal, and appointed his assistant Egil Krogh to oversee its covert operations, focusing on stopping leaks of confidential information after the release of the Pentagon Papers in 1971.
+He and close friend H. R. Haldeman, whom he had met at UCLA, were referred to jointly as "The Berlin Wall" by White House staffers because of their German-sounding family names and penchant for isolating Nixon from other advisors and anyone seeking an audience with him.
+Ehrlichman created "The Plumbers", the group at the center of the Watergate scandal, and appointed his assistant Egil Krogh to oversee its operations, focusing on stopping leaks of confidential information after the release of the Pentagon Papers in 1971.

-Henry Paulson was John Ehrlichman's assistant in 1972 and 1973.
-Ehrlichman spoke with the hijackers of Southern Airways Flight 49 on November 10, 1972, via telephone.
+Henry Paulson was Ehrlichman's assistant in 1972 and 1973.

 After the start of the Watergate investigations in 1973, Ehrlichman lobbied for an intentional delay in the confirmation of L. Patrick Gray as Director of the FBI.
 He argued that the confirmation hearings were deflecting media attention from Watergate and that it would be better for Gray to be left "twisting, slowly, slowly in the wind."

 White House Counsel John Dean cited the "Berlin Wall" of Ehrlichman and Haldeman as one of the reasons for his growing sense of alienation in the White House.
-This alienation led him to believe he was to become the Watergate scapegoat and then to his eventual cooperation with Watergate prosecutors.
+This alienation led Dean to believe he was to become the Watergate scapegoat and to his eventual cooperation with Watergate prosecutors.
 On April 30, 1973, Nixon fired Dean.
 Ehrlichman and Haldeman resigned.

+Prison

 Ehrlichman was defended by Andrew C. Hall during the Watergate trials, in which he was convicted of conspiracy, obstruction of justice, perjury, and other charges on January 1, 1975 (along with John N. Mitchell and Haldeman).
 All three men were initially sentenced to between two and a half and eight years in prison.
 In 1977, the sentences were commuted to one to four years.
 Unlike his co-defendants, Ehrlichman voluntarily entered prison before his appeals were exhausted.
 He was released from the Federal Correctional Institution, Safford, after serving a total of 18 months.
 Having been convicted of a felony, he was disbarred from the practice of law.
 Ehrlichman and Haldeman sought and were denied pardons by Nixon, although Nixon later regretted his decision not to grant them.
 Ehrlichman applied for a pardon from President Reagan in 1987.